-In search of answers, Phuntsho will spend a year trekking on horseback through alpine meadows, cool temperate forests and rugged gorges evaluating whether the large predators living in the headwaters influence the number of herbivores that feed on the vegetation necessary for quality water downstream.
+Phuntsho will spend a year trekking alpine meadows, cool temperate forests and rugged gorges evaluating whether the large predators living in the headwaters manage the number of herbivores that feed on the vegetation necessary for quality water downstream.

-Phuntsho will compare catchments with and without the big cats.
-Only about 103 tigers and 96 snow leopards are thought to survive in the study region – an area Phuntsho happens to know well.
-He worked as the park superintendent of Jigme Dorji National Park, and more recently as the principal forestry research officer at the Ugyen Wangchuck Institute for Conservation and Environment Research.
+Only about 103 tigers and 96 snow leopards are thought to survive in the study region, and Phuntsho will compare catchments with and without the big cats.
+It's a region he knows well, having worked as the park superintendent of Jigme Dorji National Park and more latterly as the principal forestry research officer at the Ugyen Wangchuck Institute for Conservation and Environment Research.

-During his year on horseback, he will measure everything from rainwater infiltration and discharge rates to floral communities, leaf-litter thicknesses, soil characteristics and grazing regimes.
-Some of the more remote sites, at elevations as high as 5200 metres above sea level, will take up to 21 days to reach.
+He is mostly trekking on horseback, measuring everything from rainwater infiltration and discharge rates to floral communities, leaf-litter thicknesses, soil characteristics and grazing regimes.
+Some of his more remote sites, at elevations as high as 5200 metres above sea level, take up to 21 days to reach.

-Something Phuntsho is not counting on: seeing tigers.
-“I have seen a snow leopard from a distance, but it’s very hard to encounter a tiger; they have lots of thick forest to hide in,” he said.
-“Seeing one is very auspicious; my people consider that a very good omen, but to even hear a tiger roar in the forest is a humbling experience.”
+However, try as he might, Phuntsho is not counting on seeing any tigers.
+"I have seen a snow leopard from a distance, but it's very hard to encounter a tiger; they have lots of thick forest to hide in," he said.
+"Seeing one is very auspicious; my people consider that a very good omen, but to even hear a tiger roar in the forest is a humbling experience."

 Up until now, the big cats have been missing from much of Bhutan's landscape management.
 "I am going to change that mindset," Phuntsho said.
 "I expect to be making recommendations at many levels in terms of conserving tigers and snow leopards and managing their environments more effectively, so that we might move beyond seeing them as livelihood threats and instead recognise them as ecosystem service providers.
 My aim is to develop ecosystem models to sustain water yields in a changing climate."